BitFi-Labs/BitFi-gitbook/README.md

 ## Useful paths

-- `docs/` — all docs content.
+- `docs/`: all docs content.
 Entry point is `docs/index.md`.
-- `docs/.vitepress/config.ts` — site config, nav, theme settings.
+- `docs/.vitepress/config.ts`: site config, nav, theme settings.
-- `docs/.vitepress/theme/` — custom styles/components.
+- `docs/.vitepress/theme/`: custom styles/components.
-- `readme/overview.md` — product overview (previous root README copy).
+- `docs/public/`: static assets served at the site root.

 ## Writing content

-- Author pages in Markdown under `docs/`, keeping existing folder structure (`background/`, `how-to/`, etc.).
+- Author pages in Markdown under `docs/`, keeping the existing folder structure (`background/`, `how-to/`, etc.).
 - Use relative asset paths (place images in `docs/public/` or alongside the page).
 - For math, `markdown-it-mathjax3` is available; wrap expressions with `$...$` or `$$...$$`.
 - Embed guides (Scribe/Tango) with a responsive wrapper so iframes scale on mobile: